-On October 30, 2018, the Company announced a new repurchase program approved by the Board pursuant to which the Company may repurchase of up to \$150 million of the its outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR"), with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (collectively, the "2018 Share Repurchase Program").
-In connection with its approval of the 2018 Share Repurchase Program, the Board terminated the Company's 2016 Share Repurchase Program and 2017 Share Repurchase Program in October 2018.
+On October 30, 2018, the Company announced a new repurchase program approved by the Board of Directors pursuant to which the Company may repurchase of up to \$150 million of its outstanding common stock, consisting of (i) up to \$50 million in repurchases pursuant to an accelerated share repurchase agreement (the "ASR"), with JPMorgan Chase Bank, N.A. ("JPMorgan"), and (ii) up to \$100 million in additional repurchases (collectively, the "2018 Share Repurchase Program").
+In connection with its approval of the 2018 Share Repurchase Program, the Board of Directors terminated the Company's 2016 Share Repurchase Program and 2017 Share Repurchase Program in October 2018.
 Under the 2018 Share Repurchase Program, the Company is authorized to repurchase shares through open market purchases, privately-negotiated transactions, accelerated share repurchases or otherwise in accordance with applicable federal securities laws, including through Rule 10b5-1 trading plans and under Rule 10b-18 of the Exchange Act.
 Under the 2018 Share Repurchase Program, the additional repurchases have no time limit and may be suspended or discontinued completely at any time.
 The specific timing and amount of repurchases will vary based on available capital resources and other financial and operational performance, market conditions, securities law limitations, and other factors.
 The repurchases will be made using the Company's cash resources.

 In connection with the 2018 Share Repurchase Program, on October 30, 2018, the Company entered into the ASR with JPMorgan to repurchase an aggregate of \$50 million of the Company's common stock.
-Under the terms of the ASR, the Company paid \$50 million to JPMorgan on November 1, 2018, and received 702,988 shares, representing approximately 80% of the notional amount of the ASR, based on the closing price of \$56.90 on October 29, 2018.
+Under the terms of the ASR, the

+Company paid \$50 million to JPMorgan on November 1, 2018, and received 702,988 shares, representing approximately 80% of the notional amount of the ASR, based on the closing price of \$56.90 on October 29, 2018.
 Upon settlement of the ASR, the final number of shares repurchased were trued up based on the average of the daily volume weighted average share prices of the Company's common stock, less a discount, during the term of the ASR.
-The Company received 297,146 additional shares on December 6, 2018, the termination date, for a total of 1,000,134 shares from the ASR.
+The Company received 297,146 additional shares on December 6, 2018, the termination date of the ASR, for an aggregate of 1,000,134 shares from the ASR.
+As of June 30, 2019, the Company had repurchased an aggregate of 2,855,316 shares of common stock for \$168.9 million pursuant to its share repurchase programs, including the ASR.